TomPace101/nanopore_diffusion/notes.md

 - formatting of docstrings
 (there is discussion below about what to do after this)

-_TODO_ change nomenclature from 'solver' to 'simulator' filenames, classnames, attribute and variable names, readme file Similarly, we should probably change 'modelparameters' to 'simparameters' 'data/params/simulation'
+_TODO_ IN PROGRESS: change nomenclature from 'solver' to 'simulator' filenames, classnames, attribute and variable names, readme file Similarly, we should probably change 'modelparameters' to 'simparameters' 'data/params/simulation'
 The parameters are for a simulation.
 The code that runs the simulation is a simulator.
+Or, in fact, perhaps this points out that we should make a distinction between "model" parameters and "simulation" parameters.
+For example, a simulation timestep would be a simulation parameter.
+A boundary condition would be a model parameter.
+Maybe time-domain or steady-state is even a simulation parameter rather than a model parameter.
+(Although that could get tricky, with time-dependent boundary conditions.)
+So it's not a change, but an addition.

 _TODO_ The ability to resume time-step jobs would be nice, but this requires being able to save out the complete state.